 Home of the historic rivercraft Nikawa, River Horse Pavilion showcases one of only a few vessels to cross the continent on inland waterways since the Lewis and Clark Corps of Discovery Expedition in 1804–06.
 Boone County resident and author William “Least Heat-Moon” Trogdon piloted Nikawa across American waterways and donated the boat to BCHS in 1995.
 He also contributed artifacts and documents relating to this historic voyage.
 Open at all times for self-guided tours, the River-Horse Pavilion displays maps and routes traveled during Trogdon’s voyage across America, and celebrates the spirit of adventure of the historic Missouri River.

 Ryland Farm House

 The Late-Victorian-Era Ryland Farm House is a classic reflection of the Eastlake influence on design during the late 1800s.
-Elements of nature are reflected in the trim, including a fish-scale motif in the gable, bird’s-eye trim around doors and windows, and branches and leaf carvings in the doors.
+Elements of nature are reflected in the trim, including a sunrise motif in the gable, bird’s-eye trim around doors and windows, and branches and leaf carvings in the doors.
 Originally located on north Highway 63 near Sturgeon, the house was built ca. 1880 and was a typical rural dwelling for a farm owner of modest means.